phuketinvestmentthailandresale

 In practice, branded developer units command 10-20% resale premiums over similar-spec units from first-time or single-project developers.
 This premium is invisible at purchase (both seem like “new condos”) but very visible at resale.

 What to do: Even if a smaller developer offers lower entry prices, factor in the likely resale discount.
-The math sometimes still works — but go in with eyes open.
+The math sometimes still works, but go in with eyes open.

 2. Foreign Quota Status

 Thai condominium law allows up to 49% of a building’s total units by floor area to be owned by foreigners (freehold).
 Units within this 49% quota command significant resale premiums over Thai-quota units.
+For detailed property ownership rules, see our due diligence guide.

 The premium varies by area and building: